- South Carolina

 Boutiques, gift shops and antique stores line King Street.
 Look for art galleries on Broad, Queen and Church streets.

-Charleston’s history comes alive in the section of the city known as the French Quarter.
+Historic buildings in the section of the city known as the French Quarter

 Where to Eat in Charleston